HISTORY

 CONSTRUCTION

-In 1887, the Lighthouse Board identified the need for a lighthouse at Newport News Middle Ground Shoal in its annual report:
+In 1887, the United States Lighthouse Board identified the need for a permanent navigational aid at Newport News Middle Ground Shoal, noting in its annual report:

-"Vessels leaving the docks at Newport News drawing 24 feet of water invariably pass to the southward of the Middle Ground, and because of the several changes of course, masters now hesitate to leave their berths for sea on very dark or foggy nights.
-To obviate the necessity for thus losing much valuable time a light-house and fog-signal should be established on the Middle Ground, near Newport News, or in the vicinity of Newport News at such a point as may be selected by the Board."
+“Vessels leaving the docks at Newport News drawing 24 feet of water invariably pass to the southward of the Middle Ground… masters now hesitate to leave their berths for sea on very dark or foggy nights.”

 STRUCTURE